 After collecting a massive 174 qualifying entries, we curated 100 and designed a narrative that would help us in telling macro and micro stories about these Inquiries that the participants had.

 After analysing the data, collected we created a framework that would help in building a narrative structure that would tell for the stories of all the inquires.
 What drives students to pursue projects?
 This framework has four lenses.
 This has further developed into a tool to re-look at existing and future projects and inquiries pursed by student at NID.︎︎︎

-1/Introspective: about self, identity, belonging, etc.
+1/Self: introspective about self, identity, belonging, etc.